 Suppose you want to take out your contribution (retirement savings amount) before 59 ½; you have to pay a 10% early withdrawal penalty.
-In 2021, you can contribute up to $6,000 per year if you’re under age 50 and up to $7,000 per year if you’re aged 50 or above.
+In 2023, you can contribute up to $6,000 per year if you’re under the age of 50 and up to $7,000 per year if you’re aged 50 or above.

 A Roth IRA is also another type of individual retirement account that you can use when your annual salary is $139,000 or less (or $206,000 if you’re married and file a joint tax return).